eq19/feed/_drafts/multiplication_zone.md

 [![MEC30](https://user-images.githubusercontent.com/36441664/74366957-992db780-4e03-11ea-8f26-cca32bd26003.png)](https://www.eq19.com/exponentiation)

 Base on the above streching on 18s structure and repeating on MEC30 it is clear that there will be a residual vector by the higher primes.
+So where would they go?

 ```tip
 Since the higher primes is more than 71 then the most logical position will be in the 11s somewhere in the third of minor hexagon.
 By the MEC30 we can see that they will be pushed to and ***ended up on the prime 13***.